Community Association and Volunteerism

-The Community Council (formerly, Parent-Teacher Organization (PTO), is open to all adults in the Chicago Waldorf School community, provides a structural framework for parent participation in the school.
-The CO actively encourages each of us to participate in the life of the school community, and to support our children’s education.
-The CO's mission is to strengthen and enrich our social fabric and to build a supportive and engaged community.
-Each class has one or two designated CO Reps, parent volunteers who serve as a voice for their class at one of the six CO meetings during the school year.
-In addition, there are three to four faculty liaisons who represent various grade levels at CO meetings and discussions.
-The CO is led by two to three co-chairs, elected by CO members each year.
+The Community Council (formerly, Parent-Teacher Organization (PTO), is open to all adults in the Chicago Waldorf School community.
+This group provides the structural framework for volunteer participation and involvement in the school.
+The CC actively encourages each adult to be a part of school community life, and to support our children’s education.
+The CC's mission is to strengthen and enrich our social fabric and to build a supportive and engaged community.
+There are 4 CC meetings throughout the school year and all adults are welcome to attend.

-- Serving as ambassadors for CWS and Waldorf education
+- Serve as ambassadors for CWS and Waldorf education

-- Strengthening relationships between parents, teachers, administrative staff and trustees
+- Strengthening relationships between parents/guardians, teachers, administrative staff and trustees

-- Listening to the community to identify and communicate issues to the administration and the Board of Trustees
+- Listen to the community to identify and communicate issues to the administration and the Board of Trustees